Report makes value of Bristol Bay salmon economy clear: $1.5 billion a year

 Captain Johnathan Hillstrand, Time Bandit, Deadliest Catch, Homer, Alaska

 “For everyone who counts on the salmon industry to make a living, the Pebble project is the Deadliest Mine.
+The only people who want this mine don’t live in Alaska or even the United States.
 They’re foreign mining companies that want to sell gold and copper to the Chinese.
 I am deeply offended that we are even debating this topic anymore.
 Fishermen say no, Alaskans say no, how many times do we need to keep saying no?”

 Johnathan Hillstrand captain’s the F/V Time Bandit with his brother Andy on Discovery Channel’s Deadliest Catch.
 The Time Bandit is frequently a tender in Bristol Bay during the summer months where the boat picks up salmon from the fishing boats and brings the harvest back to the processors.
 His boat is also responsible for getting fuel, groceries and mail to the fishing boats.
 Johnathan’s family has been tendering in Bristol Bay for over 30 years.